 Having relatives with a history of migraines, headaches or motion sickness

 Having a personal history of migraines, headaches or motion sickness

-Some researchers believe that Ménière’s disease is caused by an abnormal amount of fluid called endolymph in the inner ear.
-While doctors have found such fluid during autopsies on people known to have had Ménière’s disease, they have not yet verified that the endolymph caused the disease.
+Some clinicians believe that Ménière's disease is caused by an abnormal amount of fluid called endolymph in the inner ear.
+However, we have found that the fluid accumulation is more likely a result of the damage to the inner ear rather than the cause of the symptoms.

-A patient with Ménière’s disease will suffer episodic attacks that can last anywhere from a few hours to a few days.
+A patient with Ménière's disease will suffer episodic attacks that can last anywhere from a minute to a days.
 The patient can experience anywhere from weeks to years of normalcy between each attack.
 The attacks usually occur suddenly, and they take place over a period of several years.
-Each attack gradually damages the inner ear and thus causes permanent balance problems and hearing loss.
-Symptoms of a Ménière’s attack include the following:
+Each attack can gradually damage the inner ear and thus causes permanent balance problems and hearing loss.
+Symptoms of a Ménière's attack include the following:

 Temporary hearing loss

 Dizziness or a spinning sensation that can be severe

 Pressure or a feeling of fullness in the inner ear

 Persistent roaring or ringing in the ear